Degree awarded: Master of Science in Engineering (MSc)

 The programme is taught jointly by the two largest public universities in Estonia.
 Upon successful completion of the programme students will receive a joint degree signed by both universities - Tallinn University of Technology and University of Tartu.

-- A programme that is unique in Europe offered in a country that has national experience of cyber-attacks.
+- A programme that is unique in Europe and offered in a country that has national experience of cyber-attacks

-- Teaching staff has the latest high-level experience and know-how.
+- Teaching staff with the latest high-level experience and know-how

 Cyber SecurityREAD MORE